Preserving and Celebrating Maasai Cultural Heritage

 Additional support came from well-wishers like you.
 Thank you for your continued support.

-Click to see pictures of this project
+Click to see pictures from the field